britairving/LISST_toolbox/README.md

 wrapper script that calls all subsequent scripts

 ### [project]\_config.m
-"project" is the unique name of your project.
-For example, LISST_[serial_number]\_[year]\_[experiment]\_[cruiseID] so for the 2018 EXPORTS experiment in the North Pacific, the project name is LISST_sn4025_2018_EXPORTS_SR201812.
+See Setup wiki for information on how to set up this configuration script.
-Define metadata used in file header (SeaBASS), instrument specifications, ctd type, and available background files.
+* Defines metadata used in file header (SeaBASS), instrument specifications, ctd type, and available background files.

 ### LISST_processing_config.m
-Builds paths to LISST data and instrument files based on expected folder hierarchy.
+* Builds paths to LISST data and instrument files based on expected folder hierarchy
-Reads/defines instrument information important for data processing and metadata storage.
+* Reads/defines instrument information important for data processing and metadata storage
-Aside from path_length, and inversion model used to process data, variables are read from instrument files lisst.ini and InstrumentData.txt using paths built in the beginning part of this script.
+* Aside from path_length, and inversion model used to process data, variables are read from instrument files lisst.ini and InstrumentData.txt using paths built in the beginning part of this script
-Defines data processing model (spherical or random shaped particles), and grid settings.
+* Defines data processing model (spherical or random shaped particles), and grid settings
+* Defines QC flags
-Defines QC flags and defines automatic QC tests.
+* Defines automatic QC tests.

 ### LISST_read_raw_data.m
-Defines structures "meta_raw" and "data_raw".
+* Defines structures "meta_raw" and "data_raw"
-Converts raw data (*.DAT) files in cfg.path.dir_raw using Sequoia's tt2mat.m script.
+* Converts raw data (*.DAT) files in cfg.path.dir_raw using Sequoia's tt2mat.m script

 ### LISST_write_Level1.m
-Writes raw data in ascii format.
+* Writes raw data in ascii format.

 ### LISST_preprocess_data.m
 * Defines structures "meta_pre" and "data_pre"